JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

   > This feature is only available behind beta versions of interpreter only.

 2. Use the enchantment book with the name `JavaScript REPL [Use]` to open the interpreter
 3. Type your javascript code in the form.
-Best thing is this form has multi-line supported, meaning you can write multiple lines of code here.
+Best thing is that this form has multi-line supported, meaning you can write multiple lines of code here.
-4. Press **Submit** button to start executing your code
+4. Press **Submit** button to start executing your code.

 In case you want to disable your code, you have to run `/reload` command which requires operator permission to execute the command.

 ## Script Block

 > [!NOTE]
-> This feature is only available behind beta versions of interpreter only.
+> This feature is not available to Script REPL v1.21.0 without Beta APIs experiment.

 <div align="center">
 <image src="/assets/posts/script-repl-minecraft/script-interpreter-v12050_8.png"/>
 </div>

-If you want to have multiple JavaScript code stored in the world, script block helps you store the JavaScript code similar to a command block.
-However the code can only be executed from the player who interacted and press 'Submit' button in the form.

-The code data will not be lost from the block moving with pistons, unless the block is destroyed from explosion or breaking blocks.
+The Script Block can store and execute JavaScript code in a Minecraft world.
+It cannot be obtained or used in Survival mode without cheats.

+### Obtaining

+The script blocks can either be obtained by using various commands, such as `/give @s interpreter:script_block` or `/setblock ~ ~ ~ interpreter:script_block`, or by pressing the pick block control on an existing script block.

+Script blocks are not flammable, and have the same blast resistance as bedrock.
+They cannot cannot be mined in Survival mode, however they can be pushed with pistons and sticky pistons and the data inside the block persists.

+### Script Block Usage

+A script block can execute JavaScript code when activated by pressure plates and buttons currently.
+Script output is displayed when player activates the script block.

+### Modification

+To enter command or modify the script block, players must interact with the script block.
+The scripts can be entered in the text input within the modal form.
+The text limit for scripts in a script block is 32,767 characters, you can scroll through lines of code just like the NPC text prompt UI.

+Scripts in a script block do not need to be prefixed with imports (e.g. `import { world } from "@minecraft/server"`) as they do in the actual JavaScript files.

+When finished inputing JavaScript code, save the code into the script block by pressing 'Save' button.
+Upon pressing the button it will not immediately execute scripts unlike the Script REPL item.

 ## Trailer